 Eat the kalbi as is – Follow my Hawaiian Kalbi recipe to see how.

 Use chicken – For a lean protein or non-red meat option, use chicken.
-Check out my chicken bulgogi or spicy chicken bulgogi recipe for guidance on how to make Korean marinated chicken.
+Check out my chicken bulgogi or spicy chicken bulgogi recipe for guidance on how to make Korean marinated chicken, and check out chicken teriyaki taco recipe for another flavor.

 Switch up the sauces and salsa – I used salsa verde because it’s my personal favorite, but feel free to swap it out for pico de gallo or your salsa of choice.
 Most salsas are all pretty low in calories so from a macro and calorie counting standpoint, it doesn’t matter which you choose.
 Ssamjang is also a great low-calorie sauce to go with the kalbi taco, as it's traditionally served with Korean barbecue dishes.